 - A. Security Precautions and Accessibility for Department Records - 1.
 The Records Bureau Supervisor will control the accessibility of all reports, records, and other information stored in the Records Bureau.
 Sensitive information shall be placed in locked file cabinets or under a limited access code in the department s computerized records management system (RMS). - 2.
-In order to provide physical security and control access to department files, access to the Records Bureau is limited to the following persons: - a) The Director of Public Safety; - b) The Command Staff; - c) The Records Supervisor; - d) Public Safety Technicians; and - e) Other persons authorized by the Records Bureau Supervisor. - 3.
-Central records information is accessible to operations personnel at all times through the department=s RMS, or through the Records Bureau Supervisor on an on-call status. - 4.
+In order to provide physical security and control access to department files, access to the Records Bureau is limited to the following persons: - a) The Director of Public Safety; - b) The Command Staff; - c) The Accreditation Manager; - d) The Records Supervisor; - e) Public Safety Technicians; and - f) Other persons authorized by the Records Bureau Supervisor. - 3.
+Central records information is accessible to operations personnel at all times through the department's RMS, or through the Records Bureau Supervisor on an on-call status. - 4.
 At least annually, the Records Bureau Supervisor will audit the RMS for verification of all passwords, access codes and any access violations.

-The following audit contains information which documents a review of the Department's Computerized Records Management System (LawTrak).
+After a thorough review of Department's Computerized Records Management System (LawTrak), no access violations to the RMS were discovered during the specified time period.
 This audit includes a review of passwords issued to agency personnel, user rights, access codes, and a determination of any access violations.